Construction Delays: Can You Sue a Contractor for Taking Too Long?

 A lot will depend on the terms of your specific contract.
-It may be beneficial for you to retain an attorney to look over the terms of the contract.
-For example, there may be provisions that allow for price increases, delays, etc.
+It may be beneficial to retain a delay claim construction lawyer to review the agreement.
+For example,

 In general, though, if a contractor has failed to follow the terms of the contract regarding price, timeline, work performance, etc., you may have a claim for breach of contract.

-Given that so much of a breach of contract claim depends on the terms of the specific contract, I strongly suggest you contact an attorney.
+Given that so much of a breach of contract claim depends on the terms of the specific contract, it is strongly suggested that you contact a delay claim construction lawyer from LloydWinter.
 Even if you just paid for an analysis of the contract and memorandum advising as to next step options, it would be money well spent.

 Share it :